v-viksur/architecture-center/docs/microservices/gateway.md

 - Performance.
 You may want to use a specific VM configuration for the gateway for performance reasons.

 - Load balancing.
 You can configure the external load balancer so that requests always go to a gateway node.
 That can save a network hop, which would otherwise happen whenever a request lands on a node that isn't running a gateway pod.
 This consideration applies mainly to large clusters, where the gateway runs on a relatively small fraction of the total nodes.
 In Azure Container Service (ACS), this approach currently requires [ACS Engine](https://github.com/Azure/acs-engine)) which allows you to create multiple agent pools.
+Then you can deploy the gateway as a DaemonSet to the front-end pool.

 ### Azure Application Gateway